ghormann/ChristmasStats/README.md

 ## Scope
 This is currently a personal project, but feel free to use it as a starting point for your own effort. effort.

+## Notes
+the database must be named "mqtt" right now.
+(See db.env.sample)  This is hard coded in init.sql.